ADOPTING CHILDREN FROM UKRAINE

 - no less than 15 years and no more than 45 years difference between the age of adopting parents and child

 - there are no restrictions on the number of children already living in the home

 - no HIV/AIDS, STDs, life-endangering cancer, or other serious medical or mental conditions

 Adopting parents receive considerable assistance from state and federal government bodies.

 According to specialists at Adoption Plus, the adoption process typically goes as follows:

-The package of documents is submitted to the state adoption center in Kiev, Ukraine, and a meeting with the parents is scheduled at the center (both must be present if there are two parents).
+The package of documents is submitted to the state adoption center in Kyiv, Ukraine, and a meeting with the parents is scheduled at the center (both must be present if there are two parents).

-At the meeting at the National Adoption Center, one or both parents are shown information on children who best match what they are looking for (this data base is classified).
+At the meeting at the National Adoption Center, one or both parents are shown information on children who best match what they are looking for (this database is classified).
 They then choose one child to investigate and are given the address of the orphanage.

-The parents visit the orphanage and meet the child and review his or her medical record.
+The parents visit the orphanage meet the child and review his or her medical record.
 They may visit up to three children this way.
 If they select none of them, they must leave the country before scheduling a new appointment with the adoption center.
 Around 97% of parents end up choosing a child during their trip.